tn3w/flask_Captchaify/README.md

    captchaify = Captchaify(app, actions={"/": "let", "/login": "fight", "/register": "block"})
    ```

-   When using "*" before or after the urlpath / endpoint you can address multiple urls.
+   When using "\*" before or after the urlpath / endpoint you can address multiple urls. "\*" means every possible letter / number or special character.

    Example of a website where all urls with /api/ are allowed through, all urls starting with "/dogs/" show everyone a captcha and all urls ending with "/cats/" block bots:
    ```python